 11. The Upscale Lantern Glow

-Take a large black or copper lantern and fill the base with pastel-colored jelly beans or shredded paper grass.
-Place a battery-operated pillar candle in the middle and surround it with silk butterflies.
-This is a safe way to add light to the table, and the butterflies add a sense of movement and life to the arrangement.
+Fill a large black or copper lantern with pastel jelly beans or shredded paper grass.
+Place a battery-operated pillar candle inside and surround it with silk butterflies, adding light and a sense of movement to your table’s ambiance.

 12. Picket Fence Garden